monaqa/dial.nvim/README.md

   default = {
     -- hex colors (e.g. #1A1A1A, #EEFEFE, etc.)
     augend.hexcolor.new{
-      case = "upper", -- can be "upper", "lower", or "keep", see below },
+      case = "upper", -- or "lower", "prefer_upper", "prefer_lower", see below
+    },
   },
 }